matrixorigin/matrixorigin.io/docs/MatrixOne/Tutorial/git4data-demo.md

 Before you begin, make sure:

-- You have a MatrixOne v3.0 instance and can connect to it
+- You have a MatrixOne v3.0 or above instance and can connect to it
 - You have installed the MySQL client and can connect to MatrixOne

 Connect to MatrixOne: